OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-ranges-dates.md

 # Work with dates using the Excel JavaScript API and the Moment-MSDate plug-in

 This article provides code samples that show how to work with dates using the Excel JavaScript API and the [Moment-MSDate plug-in](https://www.npmjs.com/package/moment-msdate).
-For the complete list of properties and methods that the `Range` object supports, see [Range Object (JavaScript API for Excel)](/javascript/api/excel/excel.range).
+For the complete list of properties and methods that the `Range` object supports, see the [Excel.Range class](/javascript/api/excel/excel.range).

 [!include[Excel cells and ranges note](../includes/note-excel-cells-and-ranges.md)]